ros-sports/ipm-docs/soccer.rst

 Soccer IPM is a ROS package that provides a node to project 2D image space detections of soccer related objects (e.g., balls, goal posts, robots, etc.) to 3D world space.
 The node uses the camera calibration parameters as well as the forward kinematics of the robot to perform the projection.
-It is assumed that all object are on the ground plane.
+It is assumed that all objects are on the ground plane.
 The input detections are expected to be in the form of `soccer_vision_2d_msgs <https://github.com/ros-sports/soccer_interfaces/tree/rolling/soccer_vision_2d_msgs/msg>`_ messages.
 The projected detections are published in the form of `soccer_vision_3d_msgs <https://github.com/ros-sports/soccer_interfaces/tree/rolling/soccer_vision_3d_msgs/msg>`_ messages as defined in the `soccer_interfaces <https://github.com/ros-sports/soccer_interfaces>`_.